+Think of it like this; you messed up at work because you were annoyed.
 Now, the question is; are you annoyed because you messed up or did you mess up because you were annoyed?
 While this is a very crude example, it still explains the point that we are trying to make.
-The relationship between the biological and mental exists; we are not sure how it works.
+The relationship between the biological and psychological exists although we are not sure how it works.

 Abusive Families and Depression in Adulthood